 Charlie Duck became the 10th person and remains the youngest man to set foot on the lunar surface.
 In a stay of 71 hours and 14 minutes, Duke and Young conducted three excursions onto the lunar surface, during which Duke logged 20 hours and 15 minutes in extravehicular activities.

-He left a photography of his family on the surface of the moon and an inscription for future space travelers from other worlds.
-It would be nice to see that photograph in person, wouldn’t it.
+He left a photograph of his family on the surface of the moon and an inscription for future space travelers from other worlds.
+It would be nice to see that photograph in person, wouldn’t it?